SUPPLYING ARTWORK TO BIGPRINT

 If your requirement includes a piece of hardware such as a roller banner unit, pop up frame, flag pole or framework then please download the appropriate artwork template and follow the instructions on the document.
 To use any of our artwork templates, simply click on the product you require the template for, scroll down and click on the Artwork Templates & Data Sheets tab to view a range of available downloads.

-If you are creating artwork for banners, posters, foamex panels, etc that do not require hardware then please follow the guidelines below to setup your files correctly.
-PDF files have a maximum size of 5000mm, if any dimension of the product is greater than 5000mm please produce the artwork to scale.
-For very large artwork such as hoarding walls, 10% scale can be utilised at 1000dpi for images, or utilise vectors as these will scale perfectly.
+If you are creating artwork for printed products that do not require hardware (banners, posters, foamex etc), then please follow the guidelines below to setup your files correctly.
+PDF files have a maximum size of 5000mm.
+If any dimension of the product is greater than 5000mm, please produce the artwork to scale.
+For very large artwork such as hoarding walls, 10% scale can be utilised at 1000dpi for images, or use vectors as these will scale perfectly.

 We suggest setting your artwork up at the following sizes and resolutions: